dargfox/dotfiles/README.md

  - PowerLine is used for beautiful interface of the PS.
 You are able to turn off it
  - History size increased to 20000
  - If PowerLine won't be used - PS also custom wrote
  - At the end of .bashrc you can find bunch of different if-statements.
-It's **strongly** recomended not to touch it.
+It's **strongly** recommended not to touch it.
 If you will not setup all the bush environment - I **recommend** to move all these if-statements to your .bash_profile or .bashrc

 ## Konsole
 ### Good to know